ConduitIO/conduit/docs/pipeline_semantics.md

 This document describes the inner workings of a Conduit pipeline, its structure, and behavior.
 It also describes a Conduit message and its lifecycle as it flows through the pipeline.

+**NOTE**: Some parts of this document describe behavior that is not yet fully implemented (e.g. DLQs, order of acks).
+For more information see [#383](https://github.com/ConduitIO/conduit/pull/383#pullrequestreview-963196784).
+This note should be removed once the new behavior is implemented.

 ## Pipeline structure

 A Conduit pipeline is a directed acyclic graph of nodes.
 Each node runs in its own goroutine and is connected to other